 Another way to enhance your ebook is by highlighting quotes or stats within your design.
 Just be sure the quote or stat you're using genuinely adds value to the content.

 Whether you're emphasizing a quote or adding a visual, keep all your content within the same margins.
-If your copy is consistently 1-inch indented on your page from both the left and right side, keep your designed elements aligned using that same spacing.
+If your copy is consistently one-inch indented on your page from both the left and right sides, keep your designed elements aligned using that same spacing.

 Now that your content is written and designed, it's time to optimize it for lead generation, reconversion, and promotion.

 Think about how you got here — you clicked on a call-to-action (CTA) in an email, on a social media post, or somewhere else.
 A CTA is a link or visual object that entices the visitor to click and arrive at a landing page that will get them further engaged with your company.